-Quest Equine Welfare is dedicated to providing an ethical and professional standard of comprehensive welfare services for neglected, sick, injured, abandoned and mistreated Australian equines.
-QEW is making a meaningful difference in the lives of at-risk equines through direct intervention, education, community outreach, the raising of awareness, and through hands-on horse rescue, rehabilitation, and re-homing.
+Quest Equine is dedicated to providing an ethical and professional standard of comprehensive welfare services for neglected, sick, injured, abandoned and mistreated Australian equines.
+Quest is making a meaningful difference in the lives of at-risk equines through direct intervention, education, community outreach, the raising of awareness, and through hands-on rehabilitation and re-homing.

-The philosophy at the QEW Shelter is that every equine, regardless of age, health status, breed, or perceived 'value', be afforded the highest standard of care possible.
-Horses are made welcome for whatever period is necessary to restore their health and to source them the right adoptive home.
+The philosophy at the Quest Shelter is that every equine, regardless of age, health status, breed or perceived 'value', be afforded the highest standard of care possible.
+Horses, Ponies and Donkeys are made welcome for whatever period of time is necessary in order to restore their health and to source them an appropriate adoptive home.

-QEW's voluntary equine welfare work is sustained entirely by donations and sponsorship from the community.
+Quest's voluntary equine welfare work is sustained entirely by donations and sponsorship from the community.
 Whether you can contribute a little or a lot, financial or otherwise, it all makes a difference.
 The horses and our volunteers are extremely grateful for every gesture of support.
-Visit this page for heaps of great ideas as to how you can help out!
+Please click here for heaps of great ideas as to how you can help out!

 visit the progress of our horses and ponies in care